Primary color: Red, yellow, and blue as primary colors

-Numerous authors have taught that red, yellow, and blue (RYB) are the primary colors in art education materials since at least the 19th century, following the ideas tabulated above from earlier centuries.
+Numerous authors have taught that red, yellow, and blue (RYB) are the primary colors in art education materials since at least the 19th century, following the ideas introduced above from earlier centuries.

 A wide variety of contemporary educational sources also describe the RYB primaries.
 These sources range from children's books and art material manufacturers to painting and color guides.
 Art education materials often suggest that RYB primaries can be mixed to create all other colors.

 Criticism

-Albert Munsell, an American painter (and creator of the Munsell color system), referred to the notion of RYB primaries as "mischief", "a widely accepted error", and underspecified in his book A Color Notation, first published in 1905.
+Albert Munsell, an American painter (and creator of the early 20th century Munsell color system), referred to the notion of RYB primaries as "mischief", "a widely accepted error", and underspecified in his book A Color Notation, first published in 1905.

 Itten's ideas about RYB primaries have been criticized as ignoring modern color science with demonstrations that some of Itten's claims about mixing RYB primaries are impossible.